lawrencepelo/alien_invasion/README.md

 # alien_invasion
-Alien Invasion game from Python Crash Course book
+I'm using this repository to develop the Alien Invasion game project from the book Python Crash Course... and also to develop my GitHub skills!